 3. Always Maximize Your Points Earnings

-You should always ensure that you are getting the most possible points when making purchases.
+You should always ensure you get the most points when making purchases.
 Keep an eye out for what bonus point earnings your card offers.

 Need to make a routine purchase that you know you have to make?
-Make sure you use the best credit card offering the most optimal points for spending.
+Make sure you use the best travel rewards credit cards for each type of spending.

-- Earn SkyMiles points for riding with Lyft
+- Earn Delta Air Lines SkyMiles points for riding with Lyft

 - Answer questions for Marriott on Twitter to earn Marriott Bonvoy bonus points